ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 document are to be interpreted as described in BCP 14 [@!RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.

+# Terminology

+The terms "JSON Web Signature (JWS)", "Base64url Encoding", "Header Parameter", "JOSE Header", "JWS Payload", "JWS Signature", and "JWS Protected Header" are defined by the JWS specification [JWS].

+The terms "JSON Web Proof (JWP)", "JWP Payload", "JWP Proof", and "JWP Protected Header" are defined by the JWP specification [JWP].

+These terms are defined by this specification:

+Stable Key
+  An asymmetric key-pair used by a Signer that is also shared via an out-of-band mechanism to a Verifier in order to validate the signature.

+Ephemeral Key
+  An asymmetric key-pair that is generated for one-time use by a Signer and never stored or used again outside of the creation of a single JWP.

 # Background

 JWP defines a container binding together a protected header, one or more payloads, and a cryptographic proof.
 It does not define any details about the interactions between an application and the cryptographic libraries that implement proof-supporting algorithms.